unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-MauiCommunityToolkit.md

 ```

 > [!IMPORTANT]
-> This sample is using the CommunityToolkit.MVVM NuGet package, which significantly reduces the amount of boiler plate code required.
+> This sample is using the CommunityToolkit.MVVM NuGet package, which significantly reduces the amount of boilerplate code required.
 You can find the package [here](https://www.nuget.org/packages/CommunityToolkit.Mvvm).

 1. The final step is to add the `MainViewModel` as the `DataContext` of the `Page` in the `MainPage.xaml` file.
 Here's how the final xaml should look.